Immortalyzy/synthwave-x-fluoromachine-epic-animations/README.md

 }
 ```

+3.5.
+If you want this modified version, folk the directory and change the path in step 3 to match the corresponding files in this directory.

 4. `epic-80s-transitions.css` is optional and brings crazy 80's animations into your VS code!
 5. From the command panel, select `Reload Custom CSS and JS`.
 You'll need to run this command every time vscode updates.